 I specialise in collaborative permaculture design processes for schools, community gardens and other urban agriculture projects.
 I lead groups through vision and goals articulation, site analysis, concept and detailed designs, supporting them to make decisions collaboratively so that the garden is a true expression of the group and the landscape.
 As a facilitator I understand that helping people work well together so they can resolve the inevitable issues that pop up is often the trickiest part of any project, so I place special emphasis on assisting groups with governance structures, collaborative decision-making and conflict resolution.

-I also enjoy helping home gardeners use permaculture design to transform their gardens (and lives!), and offer private garden coaching on a range of topics. *Update March 2019: I am taking a short break from home garden permaculture design and garden coaching to focus on other goals.
+I also enjoy helping home gardeners use permaculture design to transform their gardens (and lives!), and offer private garden coaching on a range of topics. *Update Jan 2020: I am taking a break from home garden permaculture design and garden coaching to focus on major projects and overseas aid work.
 I can let you know when I’m ready to take on more, or I’m happy to recommend other practitioners.
 I am continuing to offer collaborative permaculture design processes for community projects during this period.

 To discuss your permaculture design and garden coaching needs please contact me for more information and my rates.